applegrew/django-select2/README.md

 ### v2.0

-Mostly major bug fixes in code and design.
+* Mostly major bug fixes in code and design.
 The changes were many, raising the possibility of backward incompatibilty.
 However, the backward incompatibilty would be subtle.

+* Auto fields (sub-classes of AutoViewFieldMixin) now accepts `auto_id` parameter.
+This can be used to provide custom id for the field.
+The default is 'module.field_class_name'.
+Ideally only the first instance of an auto field is registered.
+This parameter can be used to force registration of additional instances by passing a unique value.